Skip to content

 Irène Farmachidi

-Irène now creates for one of the world’s most prestigious maisons.
-A lover of Greece, she crafts poetic fragrances and masters the art of naturality.
-She has signed creations for Nuxe, Givenchy, and Guerlain, including Eau de Cashmere and Le Plus Beau Jour de ma Vie.
+Today, Irène creates for one of the world's most prestigious houses.
+A lover of Greece, she crafts poetic fragrances and excels in the art of naturality.
+She has signed fragrances for Nuxe, Givenchy, and Guerlain, including Eau de Cashmere and Le Plus Beau Jour de ma Vie.

 Meet Irène Farmachidi

 How did you discover your passion for perfume?
-When did you know you wanted to make it your profession?
+At what moment did you know you wanted to make it your career?

 From the moment I started wearing it.
-The day I realized there was a perfumer behind every bottle, it became obvious to me.
+The day I realized there was a perfumer behind every bottle, it became obvious.

 Finding new accords.